cloudflare/cloudflare-docs/content/firewall/cf-dashboard/rules-lists/_index.md

 # Use IP Lists

-IP Lists allow you to create a group of IP addresses and refer to them collectively, by name, in your Firewall Rule expressions.
+IP Lists allow you to create a group of IP addresses and refer to them collectively, by name, in your firewall rule expressions.
 For an introduction, refer to [IP Lists](/firewall/cf-firewall-rules/rules-lists/).

 ## Access the Lists interface